 Food and drinks are not allowed in the library.

-No smoking is permitted in the building.
+No smoking is permitted in the building or on library grounds.

 Copies – $.20 per page for black and white, $.50 for color